Healthcare in Greece

-Doctors and nurses in private hospitals are more likely to speak English.
-Some Greek private hospitals also have affiliations to US hospitals or hospitals in other countries, and their staff will have had at least some form of overseas training.
+Moreover, doctors and nurses in private hospitals are more likely to speak English.
+Some Greek private hospitals even have affiliations to US hospitals or hospitals in other countries, and their staff will have had at least some form of overseas training.

 Pharmacies in Greece